itszn/usc-multiplayer-server/docs/source/songwheel.rst

     int id //unique static identifier
-    string path //folder the song is stored in difficulty[] difficulties //array of all difficulties for this song
+    string path //folder the song is stored in difficulty[] difficulties //array of all difficulties for this song string searchText //current string used by the song search bool searchInputActive //true when the user is currently inputting search text

 Difficulty
 **********